Exposing ExxonMobil’s Dangerous Campaign of Deceit and Denial

 A boat trip through the Mystic River Watershed – which spans 76 square miles and 22 communities north of Boston – reveals scenery both beautiful and troubling.
 A great blue heron gracefully taking flight contrasts sharply with hulking freighters offloading oil and other cargo.
 It’s the most urbanized watershed in Massachusetts and one of the most polluted.

-ExxonMobil’s record as a responsible corporate neighbor to lower Mystic communities is already tarnished.
+ExxonMobil’s record as a responsible corporate neighbor to lower Mystic communities was already tarnished before CLF filed its lawsuit.
 In 2006, 15,000 gallons of diesel oil spilled into the Mystic River from the company’s Everett facility – and the company only realized there was a problem when the Coast Guard came knocking at their door.
 The spill was blamed on faulty valves and lax oversight – both of which the company were aware.
 ExxonMobil ultimately agreed to pay $6 million in fines for its criminal violations of the Clean Water Act.

-Unfortunately, that lesson doesn’t seem to have stuck.
-Today, ExxonMobil continues to put the Mystic, its neighboring communities – and, by extension, Boston Harbor – at risk of a catastrophic oil spill by failing to fortify this same facility against the impacts of climate change.
-Oil and hazardous substances already permeate the soil around the facility.
-In the event of catastrophic flooding, the facility will essentially be underwater, and oil and toxic waste will be spread unchecked throughout the local communities.
+Unfortunately, that lesson didn’t seem to have stuck.
+ExxonMobil continued to put the Mystic, its neighboring communities – and, by extension, Boston Harbor – at risk of a catastrophic oil spill by failing to fortify this same facility against the impacts of climate change.